sceendy/sceendy.github.io/src/content/blog/becoming-a-staff-engineer.md

 ## march 2026

 I hope it's not discouraging to others that it took ~3 years to finally get the title.
 There is some luck involved regarding timing.
 I personally didn't feel I was doing much more for the final promotion packet than the first.
-The side project may have put me over the line in the end because it was something I could point to where I wrote the objectives including how it'd benefit the rest of the web engs and it was clear I could managed a timeline on my own.
-So, that's one thing I would recommend for others to try but I know it can be difficult if you're on a feature team.
+There's obviously growth that happens over that course of time but it felt natural.
+The side project may have put me over the line in the end because it was something I could point to where I wrote the objectives including how it'd benefit the rest of the web engs and it was clear I could manage a timeline on my own.
+That's one thing I would recommend for others to try but I know it can be difficult if you're on a feature team so it's about finding the right balance.

 ---
 ## shout outs